 I’ve always tried to buy ethical products.
-But, when it came to clothes, for a lot of my life I tended to feel that I was either not young enough or not slim enough for ethical brands, or the clothes were too colourful, or outside my price bracket.
+But, when it came to clothes, for a lot of my life I felt either not young enough or not slim enough for ethical brands; or the clothes were too colourful, or outside my price bracket.
 Fortunately things have started to change.
-So I’m sharing the details of some of the companies I’ve discovered over the past few years.
-(There are more ethical clothing brands listed on the Directories page).

-My Komodo LRYA skirt and scarf were a birthday present from my partner, Paul.
-They’re 100% organic merino wool, and have good ethical credentials as they were manufactured in an ISO9001:2015 certified factory powered through solar energy.
+The Komodo LRYA skirt and scarf I’m wearing here were a birthday present from my partner, Paul.
+They’re 100% organic merino wool, and were manufactured in an ISO9001:2015 certified factory powered through solar energy.

-The Chelsea boots came from Tracey Neuls on Marylebone Lane (apparently one of Mary Portas favourite shops in London), but there’s also a store just round the corner on Redchurch Street.
-I bought these because I love Chelsea boots generally, and Tracey Neuls adds a unique styling touch to classic designs, plus they’re ultra comfortable.
+My Chelsea boots came from Tracey Neuls on Marylebone Lane (apparently one of Mary Portas favourite shops in London), but there’s also a store just round the corner on Redchurch Street.
+I bought these because I love Chelsea boots generally, and these are ultra comfortable.
 From a sustainability perspective, Tracey Neuls shoes are manufactured in small, family run factories, and use vegetable dyed leather where appropriate.